 The Boston Whaler 230 Outrage feels good underfoot, including in rough seas.

-I spent an entire day on an Outrage 230, which included running it through Indian River and out through Ponce de Leon Inlet into the open Atlantic.
+I spent an entire day on an Outrage 230, which is the smallest model currently in the Outrage lineup, included running it through Indian River and out through Ponce de Leon Inlet into the open Atlantic.
 There were two to three foot seas, and I did firewall the throttles and do a few launches clear out of the water.
 (The proof is on video, at boats.com's YouTube channel).
 The strange thing is that even at WOT, leaping clear of the water and then crashing back down at 50-plus mph, I never caught any spray.
 And, more importantly, my back didn’t implode on the landings.
 That’s not to say this boat will never throw spray—there’s simply no such thing as a 23-foot boat that stays dry regardless of conditions—but on an average day in average seas, you can leave that foul weather gear at home.

 Fishing-wise, the 230 doesn’t really hold any major surprises.
 It has four gunwale-mount rodholders, a 16-gallon livewell, and four vertical rodracks forward.
-Those forward racks are plastic.
-I’d feel better about them if they were stainless-steel or aluminum, but when I asked the Whaler rep about it, he said the same racks have been used on previous models without customer complaints.
+Those forward racks are plastic and one might feel better about them if they were stainless-steel or aluminum, but when I asked the Whaler rep about it, he said the same racks have been used on previous models without customer complaints nor premature failures.

 Seating in this boat is a real highlight.
 The bow seats enjoy the same bump-out into the inwales as other Outrages, which expands the bow cockpit’s roominess.
 But the real kicker is the leaning post seat, which has a tricked-out flip-back seat that swings all the way aft and locks in place to turn into an aft-facing seat.
 It’s a comfy bait-watching spot, and is a big step up from a fixed backrest or a swing-back seat.

-Pricing for the 230 Outrage starts at right around $100K with Mercury Verado power, which sounds like a lot for a 23-footer.
-Because it is.
-The bright side here is that Whalers tend to hold their value far better than the average boat, so you won’t experience the usual sinks-like-a-rock devaluation when you buy this boat new.
+Pricing for the 230 Outrage starts at right around $135K with 250 horses of Mercury Verado power. (going to a 300 adds about $3,800, and to a 400, $19,000).That's not exactly cheap but it's not overpriced in today's market, either.
+Besides, the bright side here is that Boston Whalers tend to hold their value far better than the average boat, so you won’t experience the usual sinks-like-a-rock devaluation when you buy this boat new.
 And considering that construction method, of course, nothing about a Whaler sinks like a rock—or sinks at all.

 Quick Facts: